On Payment Channels in Asynchronous Money Transfer Systems: Unidirectional payment channel

 Based on the above theorem and FLP~\cite{fischer1985FLP}, we get the following result: \begin{theorem} There does not exist an implementation of the bidirectional payment channel abstraction in the asynchronous message-passing model. \end{theorem}

-\section{Unidirectional Payment Channel}
+\section{Unidirectional payment channel}

-After proving that a bidirectional payment channel cannot be implemented in asynchronous networks, we explore another type of payment channels, \emph{unidirectional}.
+\enlargethispage{\baselineskip} After proving that a bidirectional payment channel cannot be implemented in asynchronous networks, we explore another type of payment channel, \emph{unidirectional}.
 The main difference from bidirectional channels is that unidirectional channels are asymmetric.
-There is only one user, the source, that can open and transfer money in the channel.
+There is only one user, the source, who can open and transfer money in the channel.
 We show in which cases unidirectional payment channels can be implemented in an asynchronous message-passing network and in which cases they cannot.
-This type of payment channel was also proposed for the Bitcoin network~\cite{spilman_2013} a few years before bidirectional channels such as LN were proposed.
 We begin by formally defining the unidirectional payment channel abstraction.